The generators of a colon ideal with an application to the weak Lefschetz property for monomial almost complete intersections in three variables: Application to WLP in 3-Variable Monomial ACIs

 We saw in the proof of \autoref{lem1} that $F\in I$ implies $C'\in (x^{d_1}, y^{d_2}, x^{a_1}y^{a_2})$.
 However, $\mathrm{deg}(C')=d-d_3=\frac{2(a_1+a_2)-a_3}{3}-1 <\mathrm{min}\{d_1, d_2, a_1+a_2\}$, so we must have $C'=0$. \end{proof}

-\begin{cor} If $a_3=2(a_1+a_2)$ then WLP holds for all $t$. \end{cor} \begin{proof} Part (b)(1) of Theorem 4.10 in \cite{Cook-Nagel-21} gives the only degrees in which $\times L$ can fail to have maximal rank, and Lemma 7.1 in \cite{Mig-Mir-Nag-11} says the Hilbert function has the same value in both of these degrees.
+\begin{cor} Retain the setup assumptions from \autoref{lem2}.
+If $a_3=2(a_1+a_2)$, then WLP holds for all $t$. \end{cor} \begin{proof} Part (b)(1) of Theorem 4.10 in \cite{Cook-Nagel-21} gives the only degrees in which $\times L$ can fail to have maximal rank, and Lemma 7.1 in \cite{Mig-Mir-Nag-11} says the Hilbert function has the same value in both of these degrees.
 Therefore, WLP fails if and only if there exists a homogeneous relation